 Debt-to-income determines the likelihood a borrower will repay a loan.
 However, It does not indicate the willingness of a person to make their monthly mortgage payment.
 More importantly, It measures a mortgage payment’s economic burden on an individual borrower or borrowers.

 Mortgage Calculation of Income

-If bonuses are received, the lender averages a two year history of the bonus amount.
-The average can be added in to the monthly income figure for mortgage purposes.
+If bonuses are received, the lender averages a two-year history of the bonus amount.
+The average can be added to the monthly income figure for mortgage purposes.
 If overtime is steady for the last year then it can be included but talk to a Mortgage 1 Inc. lender to double check.

 Calculating the Debt Obligation

 Calculating the monthly debt obligation is less straight-forward.
 Mortgage lenders split debts into two primary categories: front-end and back-end.

 Front-end debts include payments to credit card and student loans.
 On the other hand, back-end debts relate to housing expenses.

 To calculate the mortgage debt ratios, total the monthly figures below:

 - Car payments

 - Any other monthly payment you are obligated to pay.